 |

 Canada's system of indirect taxation is unique among industrialized countries in that there are two levels of government, federal and provincial, that impose a general sales tax on the same transactions.
 The federal government levies the Goods and Services Tax, or GST, which is a 5% value-added tax on virtually all goods and services sold in Canada.
-Most provinces levy their own separate retail sales taxes on sales of goods, and a limited number of services, to users or consumers.
+Provinces levy their own separate retail sales taxes on sales of goods, and a limited number of services, to users or consumers.
 On the other hand, Quebec has repealed its retail sales tax in favor of a multi-stage tax modeled after the GST.
-New Brunswick, Nova Scotia and Newfoundland have replaced their respective retail sales taxes with a federal tax that is collected as an additional component of the GST.
-This 13% combined tax is known as the Harmonized Sales Tax, or HST.
+Ontario, New Brunswick, Nova Scotia and Newfoundland have replaced their respective retail sales taxes with a federal tax that is collected as an additional component of the GST.
+This 13% - 15% combined tax is known as the Harmonized Sales Tax, or HST.
 Alberta and Canada's three territories do not have a separate sales tax system.
-Federal Government Alberta British Columbia
+Federal Government

 |